NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage5.md

 role
 discretionary budget
 motivations
-Role models
+Influencers

 Profile questions:
 Who are you?
-Who do you buy?
+Why do you buy?
 Where do you buy?
-How much money do they have to spend?
+How much money do you have to spend?
 What matters to you?
 Who influences you?